 Click here to view it on Amazon.

-Additionally, adding a hardware cloth to the bottom of your raised bed means you can protect your plants not only from weeds but burrowing animals, too.
-Check out our article What Size Hardware Cloth Do I Need For A Raised Bed [& How To Attach It]? to learn more.
+Additionally, adding hardware cloth to the bottom of your raised bed means you can protect your plants from weeds and burrowing animals.

 What Are The Advantages Of Grow Bags?

-For affordability, mobility, and ease, you can't beat a grow bag.
+For affordability, mobility, and ease, a grow bag can't be beaten.
 Usually made from felt or another non-woven, pressed fabric, grow bags come in many different sizes to suit your needs.

 Some are even made from biodegradable materials, making them especially eco-friendly.